US, Mexico officials to begin talks over tariffs, border

-WASHINGTON (AP) — Top officials from the U.S. and Mexico will begin talks Monday in a scramble to fend off President Donald Trump’s threat of devastating tariffs on imports from the southern ally and meet his demand for fewer migrants at the border.
+WASHINGTON (AP) — Mexico launched a counteroffensive Monday against the threat of U.S. tariffs, warning not only that it hurt the economies of both countries but also would allow a quarter million more Central Americans to migrate North.

+A high-level delegation from the Mexican government held a press conference at the embassy in Washington, making the case against the threat by President Donald Trump of imposing a 5% tariff by June 10.

-Trump is heading to London for a long-planned overseas trip, leaving others to stem a potential trade crisis.
+Trump is in London for a long-planned overseas trip, leaving others to stem a potential trade crisis.
 It’s unclear what more Mexico can do — and what will be enough — to satisfy the president.
 Trump’s Republican allies warn that tariffs on Mexican imports will hit U.S. consumers and harm the economy.

 The president all but taunted negotiators for a quick resolution.
 “Mexico is sending a big delegation to talk about the Border,” the president tweeted Sunday.
 “Problem is, they’ve been ‘talking’ for 25 years.
 We want action, not talk.”

+“There is a clear limit to what we can negotiate, and the limit is Mexican dignity,” said Mexico’s Ambassador to the United States, Martha Barcena.

+Barcena said Mexico has taken steps to offer migrants visas in Mexico, and “without Mexico’s efforts an additional quarter million migrants could arrive at the U.S. border in 2019.”

-On Monday, Mexican Economy Minister Graciela Marquez plans talks with Commerce Secretary Wilbur Ross.
-Two days later, delegations led by Secretary of State Mike Pompeo and Foreign Relations Secretary Marcelo Ebrard will also meet in Washington.
+Mexican Economy Minister Graciela Marquez plans talks with Commerce Secretary Wilbur Ross.
+Delegations led by Secretary of State Mike Pompeo and Foreign Relations Secretary Marcelo Ebrard will also meet this week in Washington.

+Marquez told reporters her team is assessing potential reprisals in case the diplomatic efforts do not bear fruit this week.
+“We will have to make a strategic plan to take into consideration many elements,” she said.

 Trump claims Mexico has taken advantage of the United States for decades but that the abuse will end when he slaps tariffs on Mexican imports.
 His frustration with the flow of migrants is nothing new, but it’s a subject he often returns to, as he did last week after special counsel Robert Mueller’s rare public statement on the Trump-Russia report.